-The bill amends Chapter 8-2 of the General Laws, which governs the Superior Court, by adding provisions related to retired superior court magistrates.
-It introduces the position of "administrator/magistrate" and allows retired magistrates to request, at the direction of the chief justice of the supreme court, to be assigned to perform services as a magistrate for a period not to exceed ninety (90) days per calendar year.
-During this assignment, retired magistrates will have all the powers and authority of a sitting magistrate, as prescribed by the presiding justice, but will not be authorized to perform any judicial duties and will not be counted in the number of judicial officers provided by law for the superior court.
+The bill amends Chapter 8-2 of the General Laws, which governs the Superior Court, to introduce provisions for retired superior court magistrates.
+It allows retired magistrates to request reemployment at the direction of the chief justice of the supreme court, subject to their physical and mental competence, to perform services as a magistrate for a period not to exceed ninety (90) days per calendar year.
+During this time, they will have all the powers and authority of a sitting magistrate, as prescribed by the presiding justice, but will not be authorized to perform any judicial duties.
+Retired magistrates will not be counted in the number of judicial officers provided by law for the superior court.

 Statutes affected: